zoonooz/Android-Beam-NFC-NDEF-Push-to-Reader/README.md

 ###Under development version#

-  * Now can receive only simple text NDEF message
+  * Now can receive only simple text NDEF message (more that 255 bytes)
+  * Use Initiator mode to manual set LLCP connection parameters

 #####Testing on#